Ficool

 Ikade smiled and gave her a quick pat on the head.

-Sienna face took on annoyance while she lowered her onto the ground, nudging her out the way and closing the metal door behind them.
+Cecilia's face twisted with annoyance while she lowered her to the ground before nudging her and shutting the metal door behind them.

 "Watch out!"

-Before she could react, she was yanked to the side right when a chunk of metal crashed into the door.
+Before she could react, she was yanked to the side right when a chunk of metal came crashing into the door.

 thk—clang!